PaulLyonel/conditionalSNF/README.md

 # Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint

-This is the code belonging to the research paper "Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint" [1] available at https://arxiv.org/abs/2109.11375.
+This is the code belonging to the research paper "Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint" [1] available at https://doi.org/10.1137/21M1450604.
+An preprint is available at https://arxiv.org/abs/2109.11375.
 If you find this code useful for your research, please cite the paper.

 The repository implements conditional stochastic normalizing flows (SNFs) as introduced in [1].
 Conditional SNFs extend the model of SNFs [4] for inverse problems.